zbierajewski/ManicDiggerLauncher/README.md

 # ManicDiggerLauncher
-A java launcher for the ManicDigger Game that checks for updates.
+A java launcher for the ManicDigger Game that checks for updates and then launches the game.